Speaking with Trees

-"Speaking with Trees" is a song by American musician Tori Amos, released as the first single from her sixteenth studio album Ocean to Ocean on September 29, 2021.
+"Speaking with Trees" is a song by American singer-songwriter and pianist Tori Amos, released as the first single from her sixteenth studio album Ocean to Ocean on September 29, 2021.

 Background

 The main inspiration behind the song was Amos’ mother.
 Asked about the meaning of the song she stated:

 My mother, really, I am hiding her ashes in a treehouse in Florida.

 That's "Speaking with Trees".
 Getting out and being able to talk to the trees in Cornwall thinking that they’re the network, the worldwide web that lives under the trees.

 Additionally, a press release described the song as being about "the absence of live music during the coronavirus pandemic."

 The track features many of Amos’ frequent collaborators, including bassist Jon Evans and drummer Matt Chamberlain, alongside husband Mark Hawley on guitar and her daughter Natashya Hawley contributing backing vocals.